eoinfennessy/clever-cat/README.md

-# 😸 Clever Cat
+# Clever Cat 😸

-A prototypical IoT device, that uses machine learning models to detect cats and a servo motor-powered dispenser to dispense feed for them based on feed schedules defined by the cats' owner using a web app.
+A prototypical IoT device that uses machine learning models to detect cats and a servo motor-powered dispenser to dispense feed for them based on feed schedules defined by the cats' owner using a web app.

-The device then sends back photos of the cat that can be seen updating on the web app in real time.
-The user could then tag these images with their cats name, and when enough of them are gathered a new machine learning model could be trained to differentiate between cats and allow the user to schedule different feeds for each.
+When fed, the device uploads photos of the cat and feed details to a realtime database, which is subscribed to by the web app used by the owner giving them instant updates on feeds as well as pics of their cat.
+The owner could then tag these images with their cat's name, and when enough tagged photos are gathered an event would trigger a new machine learning model to be trained that differentiates between all the user's cats, allowing for an individual feed schedule to be assigned to each.
+The user can also remotely configure the feed schedules for each cat using the web app by publishing the schedule to a table in the realtime DB subscribed to by the device.

 Here's a link to [a video demonstration of Clever Cat](https://youtu.be/kG52tjd7Qfw).